monero-project/monero/contrib/gitian/DOCKRUN.md

 of the resulting binaries.
 You'll be prompted to check if the sums look good, and if so then the results will be signed, and the signatures will be pushed to GitHub.

+***Note: In order to publish the signed assertions via this script, you need to have your SSH key uploaded to Github beforehand.
+See https://docs.github.com/articles/generating-an-ssh-key/ for more info.***

 You can also look in the [gitian.sigs](https://github.com/monero-project/gitian.sigs/) repo and / or [getmonero.org release checksums](https://web.getmonero.org/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
 If there is ever a mismatch -- **STOP!
 Something is wrong**.
 Contact others on IRC / GitHub to figure out what is going on.